IHE/ITI.mCSD/input/pagecontent/ITI-91.md

 3.90.4.2.2.1-2](ITI-90.html#table2.3.90.4.2.2.1-2) references the object model defined at [http://hl7.org/fhir/R4/organization.html#resource](http://hl7.org/fhir/R4/organization.html#resource).

+When the Organization represents a Jurisdiction and is paired with a Location, the FHIR Organization Resource shall be further constrained as described in [Table 3.90.4.2.2.1-3](ITI-90.html#table2.3.90.4.2.2.1-3).
+The Element column in [Table 3.90.4.2.2.1-3](ITI-90.html#table2.3.90.4.2.2.1-3) references the object model defined at [http://hl7.org/fhir/R4/organization.html#resource](http://hl7.org/fhir/R4/organization.html#resource).

 ###### 2:3.91.4.2.2.2 FHIR Location Resource Constraints

 A Care Services Update Consumer and a Care Services Update Supplier